justinjaywang/taiwanese-foods/_foods/q.md

 *Qiū dāo yú* (mackerel pike, Pacific saury, Japanese: sanma, literally: "autumn knife fish") is a fish used in Taiwanese cuisine but most notably in Japanese and Korean cuisines.
 It is often grilled whole, but can also be deep-fried or braised.

-The intestines are very bitter, but some people revere the taste.
-Renowned Japanese filmmaker Yasujirō Ozu's 1962 film [*An Autumn Afternoon*](https://en.wikipedia.org/wiki/An_Autumn_Afternoon) literally translates to "The Taste of Sanma."
+The intestines are very bitter, but many people revere the taste.
+Renowned Japanese filmmaker Yasujirō Ozu's 1962 film [*An Autumn Afternoon*](https://en.wikipedia.org/wiki/An_Autumn_Afternoon){: target="_blank"} literally translates to "The Taste of Sanma."